arunsathiya/arunsathiya/README.md

 # Hi there! 👋

-I'm a software engineer at heart, and currently pursuing my graduate program in Data Analytics at California State University - East Bay.
-I am currently learning golang and rust. 🦀
+I'm a software engineer, and I'm currently enrolled in graduate program in Data Analytics at California State University - East Bay.
+I love CLI development, API integration and all things Go.

 ## 🪄 What I do